MiviaLab/vf3lib/README.md

 # vf3lib
 VF3 algorithm is the fastest sequential algorithm to solve subgraph isomorphism on large and dense graphs.

-Extremely efficient in time and memory!
+*Extremely efficient in time and memory!

 This library, written in C++11, contains the official implementations of VF2-Plus, VF3, VF3L realized by the authors.
-The latest version of vf3lib includes new graph loaders and the latest parallel versions of VF3L, designed to speed-up the algorithm on multicore architectures.
+The latest version of vf3lib includes new graph loaders and the parallel versions of VF3L, designed to speed-up the algorithm on multicore architectures.

-The library contains solvers for:
+The library is allows to solve:
 * Graph Isomorphism
 * Subgraph Isomorphism
+* Monomorphism (Non-induced subgraph isomorphism) - *Very Soon!

+## References

 If you use VF3 please don't forget to cite us!

-References.
 1. Challenging the time complexity of exact subgraph isomorphism for huge and dense graphs with VF3 - Carletti V., Foggia P., Saggese A., Vento M. - IEEE transactions on pattern analysis and machine intelligence - 2018
 2. Introducing VF3: A new algorithm for subgraph isomorphism - Carletti V., Foggia P., Saggese A., Vento M. - International Workshop on Graph-Based Representations in Pattern Recognition - 2017
 3. Comparing performance of graph matching algorithms on huge graphs - Carletti V., Foggia P., Saggese A., Vento M. - Pattern Recognition Letters - 2018